VojtaHavlicek/vojtanyc/content/posts/generating_interfaces/index.md

 title = 'Generating Graphics for a Turn-Based Game'
 +++

-We are currently developing a turn based strategy [game](https://martians-nine.vercel.app) with Michal Srb.
-Let me explain you the rules first.
-I fed the following prompt to ChatGPT o1:
+We are currently developing a turn-based strategy [game](https://martians-nine.vercel.app) we tentativelly call Mars Colony with a friend.
+Here are the rules:

 ---
 >Let me explain you the rules first: